-Do you consider that we have always been in a position of digital leadership in water in Spain?
+Do you think we have always been in a position of digital leadership in water in Spain?
 Why?

-Spain has always been well positioned in water management. digitalisation of waterbecause of the existing concentration of companies and projects.
-We have always had state-of-the-art systems with technology and operation on a par with the best examples in other emblematic places in the world.
+Spain has always been well positioned in water management, right now we are leaders in water management and we have always been in a good position. digitisation of waterbecause of the existing concentration of companies and projects.
+We have always had leading systems with technology and operation on a par with the best examples in other emblematic places in the world.

 However, there is also the other side of the coin: we are more than 8,800 municipalities, with very fragmented management, in which it is not possible for all the technology to reach us.
-If we are compared with other countries such as the United Kingdom, where water management is grouped in only 10 companies, it is complicated to achieve the same development in all water supplies.
-We cannot compare, for example, Canal de Isabel II with a small town of 100 inhabitants, due to economies of scale.
+If we are compared to other countries such as the United Kingdom, where water management is grouped in only 10 companies, it is complicated to achieve the same development in all water supplies.
+We cannot compare, for example, Canal de Isabel II with a small town of 100 inhabitants, for economy of scale.
 The latter will always be less advanced.

 It has always been the case that the Anglo-Saxon has had a tinge of greater prestige, just for being native in this language, even within research groups, with equal capacities, but in recent years this difference has been diluted.